toralf/torutils/README.md

 # torutils
 Few tools to derive the status of a Tor relay and more.

-*info.py* gives an overview about sthe status of a relays
+*info.py* gives an overview about the status of a relays.

-*ps.py* continuously shows all used exit ports
+*ps.py* continuously shows exit port usage.

-*err.py* is used to collect data for https://trac.torproject.org/projects/tor/ticket/13603
+*err.py* collects data for https://trac.torproject.org/projects/tor/ticket/13603

-*hs-hp.py* is a simple honeypot of a hidden service
+*hs-hp.py* is a simple honeypot proof of concept of a hidden service.

 ## typical call
     $> ./info.py